scando1993/thingsboard.github.io/docs/samples/esp32/ota.md

 - Any development board with ESP32-PICO-D4 chip.
   For this sample we were using [ESP32-PICO-KIT mini development board](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/get-started-pico-kit.html#overview)
     <img src="/images/samples/esp32/ota/esp32_board.png" width="400"/>
-- Account in ThingsBoard application.
-You can use your own instance or [ThingsBoard PE Cloud](https://cloud.thingsboard.io)
+- Account in Pacificsoft application.
+You can use your own instance or [Pacificsoft PE Cloud](https://cloud.thingsboard.io)
   We need to say that this sample works well with both CE and PE, but we use PE cloud since it has more features and in the next sample we will show how to do mass firmware updates for multiple devices simultaneously.

-## ThingsBoard configuration
+## Pacificsoft configuration
 1. Create a new device, name it as *ESP32* and set it's type as *ESP32_OTA*.
 The specified device type will be used later in the rule chains and in the dashboard.